-- 6. For any event for which there is an IAP, BPD members shall adhere to the IAP, including enforcing reasonable time, place, and manner restrictions in the IAP, unless otherwise directed by supervisors. - 7.
-BPD members shall adhere to the following policies: Policy 414, Less-Lethal Munitions and Chemical Agents, Policy 1115, Use of Force, and Policy 1118, Oleoresin Capsicum Spray when confronting First Amendment Assemblies that have become Civil Disturbances. - 8.
-In order to de-escalate the potential for disorder and avoid mass arrests, BPD members shall endeavor to accommodate assemblies and protests that may temporarily block traffic or otherwise obstruct public streets by regulating or rerouting traffic as much as practical.
+- 7. Members shall adhere to the following policies: Policy 414, Less-Lethal Munitions and Chemical Agents, Policy 1115, Use of Force, and Policy 1118, Oleoresin Capsicum Spray when confronting First Amendment Assemblies that have become Civil Disturbances. - 8.
+In order to de-escalate the potential for disorder and avoid mass arrests, members shall endeavor to accommodate assemblies and protests that may temporarily block traffic or otherwise obstruct public streets by regulating or rerouting traffic as much as practical.